Definition: an arrangement of opposite elements place on a piece of medium like paper, for example.

 I was not satisfied with only having one coloured stamping for each layer, so I added some depth using colour pencils to make the pattern stand out more.

-Alignment: arrangement of visual elements lined up in a composition.
+Alignment: an arrangement of visual elements lined up in composition.

-Visual Hierarchy: arrangement/presentation of elements in a way that suggest importance.
-It plays an important role in design.
+Visual Hierarchy: arrangement/presentation of elements in a way that suggests importance.
+It plays an important role in the design.

 Visual Direction: leading an eye to the next location.
 It can mean an element that looks like it is actually moving in motion.